lauragee21/protocol46/README.md

     </ul>
   </div>
   <h2>Hello</h2>
   <p>My name is Laura Gee.
 I am a senior majoring in Technical Writing and Communication.
-This is my first time making a website </p>
+This is my first time making a website, and it has been quite a challenge.
+Currently I'm working as a student web editor for the College of Liberal Arts Office of Insititutional Advancement.
+I was orginally planning to analyze Protocol 46's website for this project, but now am considering switching to a CLA departments website that I am more familiar with. </p>